asiancancion/projects/Gale-Shapley and Halls Algorithm/README.md

 Halls finds a pairing so that every boy is matched to a girl but does not regard rogue pairingss

 Outputs results to .txt files except for Hall's as the process is too long.

+*Part of Discrete Math Course (Math 340).
+Created pair, pair2, find_rogues, and test_halls functions.
+The other helper functions were provided via instructor.*